emxxjnm/niri-nix/README.md

 The options are described in [nixos-options.md](./nixos-options.md) and [home-options.md](./home-options.md) respectfully.

+# Installation

-To install the flake, add it to your `flake.nix`:
+To install the flake, add the following input to your `flake.nix`:

 ```nix
 niri-nix = {